pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

 :doc:`ScopusSearch <../reference/scopus.ScopusSearch>` implements the `Scopus Search API <https://api.elsevier.com/documentation/SCOPUSSearchAPI.wadl>`_.
 It performs a query and then retrieves the records of the query for analysis.

-The class is initialized with a search query on which you read about in `Scopus Author Search Tips <https://api.elsevier.com/documentation/search/AUTHORSearchTips.htm>`_ (an invalid search query will result in an error).
+The class is initialized with a search query on which you can read about in `Scopus Author Search Tips <https://dev.elsevier.com/tips/AuthorSearchTips.htm>`_ (an invalid search query will result in an error).

 .. code-block:: python